Skip to Main Content

 Lines of Inquiry:

-• The impact of our choices on the environment
+• The impact of human actions on living things

 Central Idea: